pulmer-cp/bunny/README.md

 $configuration = new Configuration(
     host:     'HOSTNAME',
-    vhost:    'VHOST',    // The default vhost is /
+    vhost:    'VHOST',    // The default vhost is '/'
-    user:     'USERNAME', // The default user is guest
+    user:     'USERNAME', // The default user is 'guest'
-    password: 'PASSWORD', // The default password is guest );
+    password: 'PASSWORD', // The default password is 'guest' );

 $bunny = new Client($configuration);